 Below is a tip submitted by one of our customers who has some innovative ways to use the SecureCRT® chat window that might save you some timeor maybe even reduce your cell phone bill.
-This tip initially appeared in our July 2003 newsletter.

 Note: Prior to version 7.2, the Command window was called the chat window.

-Type in real time over a slow
+Type in real time over a slow connection

 "When I'm using a slow connection, such as the network service in most hotels or my cell phone network service, the Command window lets me type in real time.
 Without the Command window, I can be ten or fifteen characters ahead of myself before I spot a typo and have to count the number of cursor steps backwards to fix it."